I obtained my Ph.D. in C.S. from the National University of Singapore (NUS).

-Professionally, I'm a lead scientist at Dentsu Aegis Network, an adjunct faculty member at the School of Computing, NUS, and an adviser to a startup that's backed by a serial entrepreneur.
+Previously, I led data science efforts in portfolio management and advertising (such as AI-based ad copywriters and attribution models).
+I was also an adjunct faculty member at the School of Computing, NUS.
 My general day-to-day activity involves the application of deep learning to add value and cut costs — mostly in the natural language domain, though occasionally, I'll venture into the domain of images and videos.

 I can be contacted by the following methods: